Huang Zhiquan (politician, born 1942)

-Huang Zhiquan (黄智权; born February 1942) is a Chinese politician.
+Huang Zhiquan (黄智权; February 1942 – 22 July 2026) was a Chinese politician.
 He served as Governor of Jiangxi Province and was a member of the 16th Central Committee of the Chinese Communist Party.

-Biography
+Life and career

-Huang was born in 1942 in Tongxiang, Zhejiang, China.
+Huang was born in Tongxiang, Zhejiang, China in February 1942.
 He graduated from Zhejiang Agricultural University (now part of Zhejiang University).
-Huang's political career has been mainly in Jiangxi Provincial Government.
+Huang's political career was mainly in Jiangxi Provincial Government.
+He died in Nanchang on 22 July 2026, at the age of 84.